Bathroom Fixture Chip Repair

-We can provide a fast costing and response to a repair on a damaged bathroom fixture if you call or text me (Len) on 07967182599 anytime or if you are not in a rush or its late in the evening you can fill in the Chip Repair enquiry form or email us on firstname.lastname@example.org.
+We can provide a fast costing and response to a repair on a damaged bathroom fixture if you call or text me (Len) on 07967182599 anytime or fill in the Chip Repair enquiry form, or email us on email@example.com.

 In the main we repair enamelled steel or acrylic baths and shower trays of various construction.
-We can also repair sinks and toilets as long as they are not structurally damaged.
+We can also repair sinks, toilets and other items as long as they are not structurally damaged.

 The usual sort of thing is a tiler dropping a tile into the bath or the house-holder knocking a heavy object into it.
 On an enamelled pressed steel bath this usually shows up as a black chip and quite noticeable.
 On an acrylic bath it's not so obvious but nevertheless evident and likely to worsen if the sub fibre starts to absorb moisture.
 One also sees stanley knife cuts on acrylics where someone has used too much force to remove the protective film.
 You get scuffs and scratches on shower bases and sometimes a tradesman drills a hole erroneously through an acrylic bath!

 We will consider any repair and do whatever we can to help or advise.